Table of Contents

 Advantages

-• Produces a clear percentage that is easy to interpret and communicate.
+- Produces a clear percentage return that is easy to communicate and compare.

-• Applies across industries, from corporate finance to private equity and real estate.
+- Applies across industries, including corporate finance, private equity, and real estate.

 Limitations

-• Can favour small, quick projects with high rates over larger, longer-term ones that create greater total value.
+- Can favour small, short projects with high rates over larger projects that create more total value.

 Example of IRR Calculation

-Two projects with different cash-flow patterns, compared on IRR and NPV at a 9% opportunity cost of capital.
+Two projects with different cash flow patterns are compared using IRR and NPV at a 9 percent opportunity cost of capital.

 Cash Flows (in $ thousands)